C3S/collecting_society_docker/README.rst

     $ ./scripts/update diff --help
     usage: ./scripts/update diff [-h] [-v] [-d] [--no-color]

-    Prints the diffs of the example files.
+    Prints the diff of the project repos and the example files.

     optional arguments:
       -h, --help     show this help message and exit